xVoiceSyntax/xVoiceSyntax/README.md

 - I’m currently learning Web Development and Server Administration (Windows)
 - I’m currently working on private Projects
+- Btw. you can find me on TryHackMe: https://tryhackme.com/p/xVoiceSyntax

 *NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github.*